-The Bank is well established in Quebec, operating the third largest branch network and is also a performing player in specific markets segments elsewhere in the country.
-As at October 31, 2012, 39% of the Bank's total loans came from outside Quebec.
+The Bank is firmly rooted in Quebec and is also a performing player in specific markets segments elsewhere in the country.
+As at October 31, 2013, 42% of the Bank's total loans came from outside Quebec.
 The Bank ranks seventh among Canadian Schedule I chartered banks on the basis of assets.